descarteslabs/descarteslabs-python/README.md

 - The efficiency of deleting many jobs at once has been significantly improved using `Function.delete` and `Function.delete_jobs`.
 It is still possible to encounter request timeouts with very large numbers of jobs;
   workarounds are now documented in the API documentation for the `Function.delete_jobs` method.
+- The `ComputeClient.check_credentials` method has been added, so that the client can determine if valid user credentials have already been registered with the Compute service.

 ### Vector